Asbestos and Your Home

 Asbestos building materials being present in your home is almost solely dependent on when your home was built.

 As mentioned earlier, if your home pre-dates 1980, the likelihood of your home having some sort of asbestos based building material is very high.
-The chances of asbestos building materials being present decreases in homes built from 1980s onward, with homes built between 1980-1990 likely to have some asbestos building materials and 1990 onwards the likelihood is slim but not impossible.
+The chances of asbestos building materials being present decreases in homes built from 1980s onward, with houses built between 1980-1990 likely to have some asbestos building materials and 1990 onwards the likelihood is slim but not impossible.

 Can I Live in a Home with Asbestos?